microsoft/winapp-windows-ai/README.md

 Create an electron app by following the getting started directions at [Electron: Building you First App](https://www.electronjs.org/docs/latest/tutorial/tutorial-first-app).

 The instructions below follow the steps for adding `@microsoft/winapp-windows-ai` to a standard Electron app.
 This module can also be added to Electron apps built using [Electron Forge](https://www.electronforge.io/) and other templates.
-The setup steps should be similar, but additional configuration may be required to support using NodeJS addons.

 ### 2. Add @microsoft/winapp-windows-ai as a Dependency